-- From a deferred annuity contract to the extent allocable to investment in the contract before August 14, 1982. - From a deferred annuity contract under a qualified personal injury settlement, - From a deferred annuity contract purchased by your employer upon termination of a qualified employee plan or qualified annuity plan and held by your employer until your separation from service, or - From an immediate annuity contract (a single premium contract providing substantially equal annuity payments that start within one year from the date of purchase and are paid at least annually).
+- From a deferred annuity contract to the extent allocable to investment in the contract before August 14, 1982, - From a deferred annuity contract under a qualified personal injury settlement, - From a deferred annuity contract purchased by your employer upon termination of a qualified employee plan or qualified employee annuity plan and held by your employer until your separation from service, or - From an immediate annuity contract (a single premium contract providing substantially equal annuity payments that start within one year from the date of purchase and are paid at least annually).

 Reporting tax or exception.
-If distribution code 1 (early distribution, no known exception) is shown in box 7 of Form 1099-R, multiply the taxable part of the early distribution by 10% and enter the result on line 53 of Form 1040.
+If distribution code 1 (early distribution, no known exception) is shown in box 7 of Form 1099-R, multiply the taxable part of the early distribution by 10% and enter the result on line 55 of Form 1040.
 Write "No" on the dotted line.
-You do not have to file Form 5329, Additional Taxes Attributable to IRAs, Other Qualified Retirement Plans, Annuities, Modified Endowment Contracts, and MSAs.
+You do not have to file Form 5329.

-You do not have to file Form 5329 if you qualify for an exception to the 10% tax and distribution code 2, 3, or 4 is shown in box 7 of Form 1099-R. However, you must file Form 5329 if the code is not shown or the code shown is incorrect (e.g., code 1 is shown although you meet an exception).
+You do not have to file Form 5329 if you qualify for an exception to the 10% tax and distribution code 2, 3, or 4 is shown in box 7 of Form 1099-R. However, you must file Form 5329 if the code is not shown or the code shown is incorrect (for example, code 1 is shown although you meet an exception).